ujjval/fodder-for-the-curious/README.md

 [PBS Idea Channel](https://www.youtube.com/user/pbsideachannel) - guide to common fallacies, fandoms, games, technology and other ideas

 #### Tv Shows
-Going Deep with David Rees – deep look in mundane chores and the things we often take for granted
+Going Deep with David Rees – deep look in mundane chores and the things we often take for granted.
 Ofcourse the [Last Week Tonight](https://www.youtube.com/user/LastWeekTonight) with John Oliver

 #### Other Interesting Things